yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 ### How do I run my own batcher?

+To-do

 ### Why build Aligned on top of Ethereum?

 Ethereum is the most decentralized and most significant source of liquidity in the crypto ecosystem.
 We believe it is the most ambitious and long-term project on the internet.
 Aligned is being built to help Ethereum achieve its highest potential, and we believe this is only possible through validity/zero-knowledge proofs.

-For further reading on this subject, you can refer to [this aligned blog article](https://blog.alignedlayer.com/why-ethereum/), which explains why we chose Ethereum.
+For further reading on this subject, you can refer to [this Aligned blog post](https://blog.alignedlayer.com/why-ethereum/), which explains why we chose Ethereum.

-### What is Aligned's throughput?
+### What is the throughput of Aligned’s Proof Verification Layer?

-Aligned runs the verifier’s code natively.
-Verification time depends on the proof system, program run, and public input.
-Generally, most verifiers can be run on the order of milliseconds on consumer-grade hardware.
+Aligned’s Proof Verification Layer runs the verifier’s code natively.
+The verification time depends on the proof system, program run, and public input.
+Generally, most verifiers can be run in the order of ms on consumer-end hardware.
 We can optimize the code for speed and leverage parallelization by running it natively.
-Our current testnet can verify more than 4000 proofs per second.
+Current testnet can verify more than 2500 proofs per second.

-### How does Aligned's throughput compare with Ethereum?
+### How does the throughput of Aligned’s Proof Verification Layer compare with Ethereum?

 Ethereum runs on top of the EVM.
-Each block is limited to 30,000,000 gas.
-Since the most efficient proof systems take at least 250,000 gas, Ethereum can verify 120 proofs per block at most.
-Aligned runs the verifier's code natively and leverages parallelization, allowing up to 30,000 proofs to be verified per block.
+Each block is limited to 45,000,000 gas.
+Since the most efficient proof systems take at least 250,000 gas, Ethereum can verify 180 proofs per block.
+Aligned's Proof Verification Layer runs the code natively and leverages parallelization, reaching 30,000 proofs in the same period.

-### Why is Aligned necessary?
+### Why is Aligned buiding its stack?

-The EVM was not designed for ZK proof verification, so most verifications are computationally expensive (which also means they have a high gas cost).

-To solve this, for pairing-based cryptography, Ethereum has added a precompile for verification using the curve BN254.

-But technology changes fast.
-BN254 security was demonstrated to be around 100 bits instead of the expected 128.
-Fast STARKs need efficient hashing for fields.
-Which is the best field?
-Mersenne?
-Goldilocks?
-Binary fields?
-What about the sumcheck protocol?
-Is Jolt the endgame?
-Or is GKR going to be faster?

-There is a massive amount of ongoing progress in the field of zero-knowledge cryptography, and nobody can predict the endgame.

-Moreso, it would be naive to think that only one optimized prover will exist in the future.
-In the world of ZK, as in many others, there are trade-offs and systems that solve different problems.
-Maybe we want faster proving and don't care about proof size.
-Maybe we want the fastest proof verification and smallest size and can do more work on the prover.
-The system may be optimized to prove Keccak really fast.
-Or we can skip the traditional hashes altogether and just optimize for Poseidon, Rescue, or some not-yet-created hash.

-Aligned solves all of these problems.
-No matter how or what you want to prove, it can be efficiently verified while still inheriting security from Ethereum.
+Aligned is building its stack to provide the infrastructure for a trustless, verifiable internet.
+Its vertically integrated stack enables developers to create applications across industries like finance and AI, with one-click solutions for rollups, wallets, and several zero-knowledge (ZK) services.
+Innovations in proving virtual machines, like Risc0, Jolt, SP1, and Valida, allow users to generate proof of computation integrity using languages like Rust or C. However, Ethereum’s proof verification is costly and slow, limiting innovation.
+Aligned addresses this with its Proof Verification Layer and Proof Aggregation Service, reducing verification costs and increasing throughput.
+In addition, Aligned offers a Wallet-as-a-Service infrastructure for simplifying wallet generation, and a Rollup-as-a-Service (RaaS) platform for easy ZK-rollup deployment.
+Its Interoperability Protocol also supports trust-minimized cross-chain liquidity movement.
+Together, these innovations aim to build a scalable, secure, and trustless internet.

 ### Is Aligned an Ethereum L2?

-Aligned is related to Ethereum but is not an L2 since it does not produce blocks.
-It is a decentralized network of verifiers.

-### Does Aligned compete with L2s?

-No. Aligned is a decentralized network of verifiers that also uses proof aggregation.
-It does not produce blocks or generate proofs of execution.
-Aligned provides L2s with fast and cheap verification for the proofs they generate, reducing settlement costs.
-It also enhances cross-chain interoperability by making it possible to build quick and cheap bridging solutions.
+No. Aligned is a vertically integrated stack for building applications on a verifiable internet.
+However, our stack offers one-click solutions for rollups, as well as wallets, and several ZK services.

-### What does it cost to verify proofs using Aligned?
+### How much it cost to verify proofs using Aligned's Proof Verification Layer?

-The cost ($C$) of proof verification using Aligned's **fast mode** is the cost of task creation ($C_{task}$) plus the cost of verifying an aggregated BLS signature ($C_{verification}$), divided by the number of proofs ($N$) in the batch, plus the the cost of reading the results on-chain ($C_{read}$).
+The cost ($C$) of proof verification using Aligned's Proof Verification Layer is the cost of task creation ($C_{task}$) plus the cost of verifying an aggregated BLS signature ($C_{verification}$), divided by the number of proofs ($N$) in the batch, plus the the cost of reading the results on-chain ($C_{read}$).

 $$
   C =\frac{C_{task} + C_{verification}}{N} + C_{read}
 $$

-The cost of task creation and signature verification is amortized across $N$ proofs per batch, meaning that Aligned becomes cheaper to use as more proofs are verified at the same time.
+The cost of task creation and signature verification is amortized across $N$ proofs per batch, meaning that our verification layer becomes cheaper to use as more proofs are verified at the same time.

 ### What are BLS signatures?

 [Boneh-Lynn-Shacham (BLS)](https://en.wikipedia.org/wiki/BLS_digital_signature) signatures are a cryptographic signature that allows a user to verify that a signer is authentic.
 It relies on elliptic curve pairings and is used by Ethereum due to its aggregation properties.

-### Why does Aligned have a fast mode and an aggregation mode?
+### Why do you have a Proof Verification Layer and a Proof Aggregation Service?

-Aligned's fast mode is designed to offer very cheap verification with low latency.
-It uses cryptoeconomic guarantees provided by restaking, thus deriving its security from Ethereum.
-With 10 proofs being verified in a batch the per-proof verification cost is approximately 30,000 gas.

-The aggregation mode works using recursive proof aggregation.
-This results in higher fees and latency, but has the complete security of Ethereum.
+The Proof Verification Layer is designed to offer very cheap verification costs and low latency.
+It uses crypto-economic guarantees provided by restaking; costs can be as low as 2100 gas.
+The Proof Aggregation Service uses recursive proof aggregation, achieving the complete security of Ethereum, but with slightly higher fees and latency.
+We verify an aggregated BLS signature (around 113,000 gas) in our Proof Verification Layer.
+We verify an aggregated proof (around 300,000 gas) in our Proof Aggregation Service.
+Together, these two services form our ZK verification layer which offers developers different options for reducing proof verification costs on Ethereum, depending on their scale and security requirements.

 ### What is proof recursion?